arrow_back

 gcloud functions deploy HelloWorld --gen2 --runtime go121 --trigger-http --region {{{project_0.default_region | REGION}}}

-This will take a minute or two.
+This takes a minute or two.

 Output: